soju-sai/soju-sai.github.io/about/cv-en.md

 - Business-Level English and Japanese

 ## Projects

+### Simple Bank
+- A simple banking system developed using Golang and PostgreSQL, allowing account creation, fund transfers.
+- The project utilizes Gin framework to develop RESTful APIs and implements Object-Relational Mapping(ORM) through the use of the sqlc command-line tool.
+- GitHub Actions are employed for Continuous Integration (CI), enabling automatic test execution.

 ### Smartwatch System Backend
 - Developed new features using TypeScript and Node.js.
 - Designed and developed API integration with Firebase Cloud Messaging for push notifications.